A new head and heart for an existing Jewish Day School that for decades lacked a dedicated entrance, community space, and identity of its own.

 Timeless Jewish principles and ideas are embedded into the entire experience of the building to teach, create sacred space, and engage active learning.
 From outside, a light-colored brick ‘Tallit’ wraps the new addition—just as a traditional Jewish tallit (a fringed prayer shawl) covers one’s shoulders to prepare for reflection, prayer, and worship.
 The façade ‘fringes’ remind students they are all unique in their own way yet intertwined, while the ‘tzitzit’ (fringe knots) remind students to do ‘mitzvot’ (acts of loving kindness).

-The new entry for BZAEDS draws in its visitors and students via a gracious plaza, inviting loggia, and daylight-filled security vestibule.
-Immediately beyond the vestibule they can see and experience activity happening all around them: students holding religious classes in the “Makom Rina” or Place of Joy, students playing in the outdoor field and play areas, faculty and parents relaxing in an open lounge, administrators and staff meeting in the conference room, and students ascending a stair to their classrooms and gym.
+Students and parents enter the school through a landscaped plaza with boulders, trees, and natural elements, into a daylight-filled security vestibule and inviting loggia.
+Immediately, they are visibly connected to activities all around them: students playing in the outdoor field and play areas, faculty and parents relaxing in an open lounge, administrators and staff meeting in the conference room, and students ascending a stair to their classrooms and gymnasium.

 General Contractor: Bulley & Andrews

 Acoustical Consultant: Shiner Acoustics